nefarius/ViGEm.github.io/docs/Community-Support.md

 ## Forums

 Browse [the forums](https://forums.vigem.org/) to find discussions about similar issues you face or start a new conversation.
-Sign-up only requires an email account, a mod to approve your registration and you're ready to go ❤️
+Sign-up only requires an email account, wait for approval and you're ready to go ❤️

 ## Discord

 Wanna have a quick chat?
 [Be our guest on Discord](https://discord.vigem.org)!
 Various helpful people can be found here happy to chat.
-Do keep in mind that time zones are a thing 😉 answers might come with a delay.
-Read and respect the rules ❤️
+Do keep in mind that time zones are a thing so answers might come with a delay 😉 Read and respect the rules ❤️

 ## GitHub issues